Are the goals for your life too small? Consider this quote:

 For the most part, this is good.
 Without it, we would probably hide shaking under our beds, afraid to come out – except we would spend our time calculating the chances of dying in a bed-collapse accident.

 But the denial has a downside too.

-It allows us to drone through our lives only barely aware that we need to do something about living large because someday the option of that experience is going to be gone.
+It allows us to drone through our lives only barely aware that we need to do something about living large.
+Someday, the option of that experience is going to be gone.

 So how do you know if you have massive denial that is preventing you from living your life like the wild ride it’s meant to be?

 It’s not about being a daredevil or never settling down.
 Rather, it’s about consistently doing things that put you on the edge of your comfort zone and push you towards what you want in your life.

 And that means setting monumental goals for yourself.